imanghafoori1/laravel-terminator/README.md

 composer require imanghafoori/laravel-responder
 `

+### What this package is good for ?

-This package helps you refactor your controllers code by bringing The law of demter into it.
+**This package helps you refactor your controllers code by bringing The law of demter into it.**

 The fact that we have to "return" a response from controllers prevents framework users from refactoring their controller code beyond a certain point.